MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-enterprise-ca.md

 ## Import the certificate into the certificate store

-To import the certificate into the certificate store
+To import the certificate into the certificate store, do the following:

 1. On the computer hosting the Operations Manager feature for which you are configuring the certificate, select **Start** > **Run**.